OpenUnison/openunison.github.io/docs/documentation/custom-sso.md

 ### Using OpenUnison's Host

 This is the easier of the two scenarios.
 Similar to identity providers, Prometheus will be integrated using an `Application` object.
 First, configure your Prometheus to use the correct external URL and prefix.
-For instance, if your OpenUnison is configured to run on `openunison.domain.com` make sure your Promtheus `StatefulSet` has the following configureation parameters:
+For instance, if your OpenUnison is configured to run on `openunison.domain.com` make sure your Prometheus `StatefulSet` has the following configuration parameters:

 ```yaml
 - '--web.external-url=https://openunison.domain.com/prometheus'